FHA Loan Requirements – What Do You Actually Know About FHA Mortgages?

-FHA loans are among the most flexible and rewarding products available to today's U.S. home buyers.
+The FHA program has evolved since its 1934 inception.
+Today, FHA loans are among the most flexible and rewarding home loan products available to U.S. buyers.

-Myth 1 : The FHA Is A Mortgage Lender
+Fact 1 : The FHA Is Not A Mortgage Lender

 The FHA reimburses lenders for a portion of incurred losses in the event that their FHA-insured loans default, or go to short sale or foreclosure.

-Myth 2 : FHA Loans Are For First-Time Buyers Only
+Fact 2 : FHA Loans Aren't Just For First-Time Buyers

 The FHA will insure mortgages for any primary residence.
-You don't need to be a first-time buyer.
+There is no requirement which states that you must be a first-time buyer in order to use the FHA loan program.

-Myth 3 : FHA Loans Require 20 Percent Downpayment
+Fact 3 : FHA Loans Don't Require 20% Down Payment

-Fact : FHA loans do not require a 20 percent downpayment.
+FHA loans do not require a 20 percent down payment.

 For home buyers, FHA mortgages require a 3.5 percent downpayment with the fewest "strings" attached.
 This makes the FHA mortgage one of the most lenient mortgage types available nationwide.